Friday, October 11, 2024

 Randy heading for the bench.

 Chukar are a non-native partridge introduced to this country back in 1893.
 Originally, the birds were imported from Pakistan.
 The initial introduction had poor success, and in 1931 through 1970 they were re-introduced throughout the West.
-Interestingly, I read that one way they were distributed was by train.
-This time the program was a resounding success and California, Idaho, Nevada, Washington, Arizona, Colorado, Montana, Oregon, Utah, Wyoming, and the 6 major Hawaiian islands have populations.
+Interestingly, I read that one way they were distributed was by train, and I have this visual in my head of Game and Fish workers emptying crates of birds from a moving train.
+This time the program was a resounding success and California, Idaho, Nevada, Washington, Arizona, Colorado, Montana, Oregon, Utah, Wyoming, and the 6 major Hawaiian islands have stable populations.
 In Wyoming in particular, Chukar from India and Turkey were grown at the state game farm and released though 1977.
-The population is now stable enough for successful hunting seasons.
+The population is large enough for successful hunting seasons.
 The main contributor to a population decline year-over-year is the weather.
 One hard winter can knock back the overall population severely.

 YouTube